Guillermo-Avendano/mobius12/README.md

 | mvcluster.sh create     | create mobius cluster
 | mvcluster.sh remove     | remove mobius cluster
 | mvcluster.sh debug      | generate outputs for get/describe of each kubernetes resources
+| mvcluster.sh install    | install k3d, kubectl, helm, and terraform

 ### Install of shared componnets

 - cd shared
 - ./install.sh

-### Install of mobius componnets

-- cd mobius
-- ./install.sh

 ### Remove shared componnets with the namespece associated.
 The cluster and images are maintained

 - cd shared
 - ./remove.sh

+### Install of mobius componnets

+- cd mobius
+- ./install.sh

 ### Remove mobius componnets with the namespece associated.
 The cluster and images are maintained